simonbesnard1/forest-age-upscale/README.md

 - Create a new Pull Request.
 - Please make sure your code follows our coding guidelines and passes all tests.

-## Code Contributors
-This project exists thanks to all the people who contribute.

 ## :email: &nbsp;Contact person
 For any questions or inquiries, please contact Simon Besnard (besnard@gfz-potsdam.de)